5+ DIY Modern Flower ArrangementsThis Post May Contain Affiliate Links. Please Read Our Disclosure Policy

 For tulips, I like to tear off a couple leaves, wash the stems (They tend to be dirty), and then tuck them into the vase.
 Tulips like to do their own thing, so I embrace their awkwardness.
 After a couple days, I typically go back and remove a few more leaves and change the water.
 This tulip arrangement lasted a little more than a week.
 If you want your tulips to be perkier, toss a penny into the water.

-If you want more information on arranging tulips, I have an entire post dedicated to the process filled with more tips, tricks, and idea.
-You can find that HERE.
+If you want more information on arranging tulips, I have an entire post dedicated to the process of arranging tulips filled with more tips, tricks, and ideas for beautiful arrangements.

 And let’s not forget my all-time favorite: a tulipiere!